Call for Abstract

 - Track 5-3Energy applications of nanotechnology

 - Track 5-5Practical fuel cells

 - Track 5-6Environmental friendly batteries

-In this session the trends in Bioresorces and technology will be disscussed.
+In this session, the trends in Bioresources and technology will be discussed.
 An isolated, solvent-extracted lignin from candlenut (Aleurites moluccana) biomass was subjected to catalytic depolymerization in the presence of supercritical CH3OH (Methanol or wood alcohol), using a range of porous metal oxides derived from hydrotalcite-like precursors.
 The most potent catalysts in terms of lignin conversion to methanol-soluble products, without char formation, were based on copper in combination with other dopants based on relatively earth-abundant metals.
 Nearly complete conversion of lignin to bio-oil composed of monomers and low-mass oligomers with high aromatic content was obtained in 6 h at 309 °C using a catalyst based on a Cu- and La-doped hydrotalcite-like precursor.
 Product mixtures were characterized by NMR spectroscopy, gel permeation chromatography, and GC–MS.